 How Does It Work?

-Aspects of the rhythm method include keeping track of changes in body temperature and vaginal discharge (fluid from the vagina) to pinpoint which days you are fertile.
+The rhythm method includes keeping track of changes in body temperature and vaginal discharge (fluid from the vagina) to pinpoint which days you are fertile.
 Ask your doctor how best to use the rhythm method.

 Does the Rhythm Method Protect Against Sexually Transmitted Diseases?

-No. The rhythm method does not protect against sexually transmitted diseases (STDs), including HIV (the virus that causes AIDS).
-The male condom provides the best protection from most STDs.
+No. The male condom provides the best protection from most STDs.